How Anti-Asian Discrimination Is Disguised In Beauty Trends

 Advertisement

-On TikTok and Instagram, videos showcasing sugaring, threading and hard waxing, and new shaving, epilating and laser devices are uploaded in vast numbers.
-It's safe to say that hair removal is trending but this only adds to the existing pressures on young women.
-TikToker Anna recently took to the app to talk about having body and facial hair as an Asian woman after being criticised by a man online.
-She said: "There’s this conception that women should be hairless and I think it comes as a shock when they see how much hair a woman can grow."
-Touching on a recent video which showed her underarm hair, Anna added: "As an Asian woman I have really thick, coarse, dark hair all over my body and face.
+On TikTok and Instagram, videos showcasing sugaring, threading, and hard waxing, and new shaving, epilating, and laser devices are uploaded in vast numbers.
+It's safe to say that hair removal is trending, but this only adds to the existing pressures on young women.
+TikToker Anna recently took to the app to talk about having body and facial hair as an Asian woman after being criticized by a man online.
+She said, "There’s this conception that women should be hairless and I think it comes as a shock when they see how much hair a woman can grow."
+Touching on a recent video that showed her underarm hair, Anna added, "As an Asian woman I have really thick, coarse, dark hair all over my body and face.
 I’m sure other women have been bullied for having hair in places they’re not supposed to, so stop policing where we should have hair.
 It’s so natural."

-It isn't just race that comes into play when analysing today's beauty 'trends', nor are Asian women the only ones affected by harmful beauty standards.
+It isn't just race that comes into play when analyzing today's beauty "trends," nor are Asian women the only ones affected by harmful beauty standards.
 While change is slow, calling these trends into question is a start in dismantling the beauty industry's discriminatory views and blatant appropriation towards Asian people.
-What's more, representation in beauty should be championed not simply because it’s the tokenistic 'good thing' to do but because white faces should not be the only ones allowed to thrive and prosper in this space.
-It's more important than ever to be conscious of our behaviour, our attitude towards those from diverse backgrounds and how we consume beauty trends in the future.
+What's more, representation in beauty should be championed not simply because it’s the tokenistic "good thing" to do, but because white faces should not be the only ones allowed to thrive and prosper in this space.
+It's more important than ever to be conscious of our behavior, our attitude towards those from diverse backgrounds, and how we consume beauty trends in the future.